siangernlow/tp/docs/DeveloperGuide.md

 ### GUI Functionality for displaying lists of people, locations and visits (Koh Han Ming)

 VirusTracker manages lists of person, location and visit objects.
 Accordingly, it needs to be able to display the information stored in these objects in a meaningful way.
 As the lists can be updated, the information displayed must also be changed.
 These changes will be reflected on the GUI every time a list is updated.

+#### Implementation
 The lists are updated when the user inputs one of the following commands:

 1. Adding data: `add`
 2. Deleting data: `delete`